 During the last phase of the program, the participants will be executing their business skills and showcasing products.
 This phase will result in a community business or Stiletto Challenge (pitch competition).

 To have a larger impact on our local community and beyond, we currently offer SBU’s curriculum in 4 different formats to maximize the number of students who are able to participate.
 SBU offers programs: In School Partnerships, Community Based Partnerships, SBU Headquarters (HQ), and SBU Premium Club.

 Stiletto Boss University partners with local schools to offer our programs within a school setting during school hours or after school.

 Students meet twice a month (minimum) with SBU Chapter Ambassadors who teach participants the basics of entrepreneurship, owning your craft and other business skill sets.
 Participants are eligible to pitch at SBU’s annual youth pitch challenge at the end of the session.
 School Chapters are at no cost to students since they are funded by grants.
-Current schools participating are: West Charlotte High School, Harding University High School, Mooresville High School, Cato Middle School.
+Current schools participating are: West Charlotte High School, Harding University High School and Mooresville Middle School.

 Interested in participating in one of our school programs?

 Similar to our in school partnerships, SBU works within local community settings to offer our programs to students in a convenient community location.

 These programs are also run by our SBU Chapter Ambassadors meeting with students twice a month (minimum) with students being eligible to pitch at SBU’s annual youth pitch challenge at the end of the session.
 Community Chapters are at no cost to students since they are funded by grants.
 Currently SBU works in the following communities: Renaissance West Community Initiative,The Harvest Center and Lakeview.

 Interested in participating in one of our community programs?